microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/enrichment_pipelines.md

         - if the term is being found, the associated words are being retrieved
         - for the corresponding domain we collect the associated words

-The same steps are being used for the mail processing.
+The same steps are being used for the mail processing, except here the input data is read from AZBS.

 The output of the processing pipeline will contain the original fields plus associated de_ _domain_ fields.